Peel's Bill: Antecedents

 The debate over the return to the gold standard dated back at least to the Bullion Report of 1810, whose recommendations of a return to cash payments within two years were hotly opposed by, among others, Nicholas Vansittart on both theoretical and practical grounds.
 While the principle of a return to gold became broadly accepted, its implementation was repeatedly postponed, until in 1819 public outrage forced the establishment of a committee to review the matter, chaired by Sir Robert Peel.
 Initially proclaiming himself a neutral on the matter – "I voted with Van in 1811" – Peel soon swung his weight behind the Bullionist call for a return to what was seen as the sound and honest money of the gold standard.

-Passing the bill
+Passage

 Opposition to "Peel's Bill" was widespread among financiers, businessmen, and industrialists alike, who saw it as a potentially deflationary move: among them, perhaps only Manchester's cotton merchants, looking to export more cheaply, were in favour.
 The landed interest, however, looking to rein in speculation, was strongly in favor of Peel's measure, and the House of Commons accordingly passed it without dissent.
 A phased return to the gold standard was then set in motion, which was completed by 1821.